asxalex/mysnippets/README.md

 ## Editor
-The editor is still at construction and it supports basic operations at present.
+The editor is still in construction and it supports basic operations at present.